All About Hair

 Do Lasers Work?

-Low-level laser therapy (LLLT) is a treatment that may help regrow hair.
+Low-level laser therapy (LLLT) is a treatment that may help regrow hair and reverse hair loss in women.
 The lasers are available for home use and in doctor's offices.
 Laser therapy must be used for between 2 to 4 months before results are visible.
 Laser therapy is an alternative to medication and hair transplant surgery.
 The devices are approved by the FDA, but the approval process for devices is not as stringent as it is for medications that undergo a rigorous clinical trial process.
 Long-term safety and efficacy data for low-level laser therapy is not available.
 Laser therapy may be effective for 50% of men over the age of 40 and 75% of women over the age of 65 who suffer from certain kinds of hair loss.

 Hair Transplant Surgery